 There’s not a whole lot of things to do in Lovina, and that’s precisely why you might just love it.
 Nights spent slowly sipping Bintangs, watching the sun slip beneath the volcanic beaches, are bound to slide into a list of your favourite travel experiences.

 Chances when choosing where to stay in Lovina you’ll end up in or around Kalibukbuk, the largest village in Lovina Beach and the centre of tourism for the area.
-Accommodations in Kalibukbuk are mostly basic resort-style rooms and bungalows along the beach.
+Accommodations in Lovina are mostly basic resort- and villa-style rooms or bungalows along the beach.

 Compared to the more developed south, Lovina is budget-friendly, giving you a chance to score some comfy digs for the cost of a decent hostel bed elsewhere in Asia.
 Great budget deals like Villa Jaya (starting at $19) and more luxurious options like Villa Teman (starting at $180) lie just outside of the town centre.